Secondary systemic amyloidosis

 - Ankylosing spondylitis -- a form of arthritis that mostly affects the bones and joints in the spine

-- Bronchiectasis -- disease in which the large airways in the lungs are damaged by chronic infection
+- Bronchiectasis -- a disease in which the large airways in the lungs are damaged by chronic infection

-- Chronic osteomyelitis -- bone infection
+- Chronic osteomyelitis -- a long-standing bone infection

 - Cystic fibrosis -- a genetic disease that causes thick, sticky mucus to build up in the lungs, digestive tract, and other areas of the body, leading to chronic infection of the lungs

-- Familial Mediterranean fever -- inherited disorder of repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints
+- Familial Mediterranean fever -- an inherited disorder of repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints

 - Hairy cell leukemia -- a type of blood cancer